Eternals (film): Pre-production

-Throughout early 2019, Zhao began working on a draft of the script which built upon the multiple drafts submitted by the Firpos.
+Zhao continued working on a draft of the script throughout early 2019, which built upon the multiple drafts submitted by the Firpos.
 Approximately four months ahead of filming, the script was not finalized.
 Moore introduced Zhao to Patrick Burleigh, who had been part of Marvel's writers program, in the hopes that Burleigh could assist with the writing.
 Zhao hired him to work on the screenplay, which he did for about three months ahead of filming.
 Burleigh believed Zhao needed to write on the film as well as direct to "process the film through her own filter", and said her draft showed that she was "trying to make the Terrence Malick version of a Marvel film"; Zhao cited Malick's film The Tree of Life (2011) as a particular inspiration.
 Burleigh said his work on the script was mostly "structural" to find "the flow of the film", and likened the story to a road trip film.

 "I wanted it to reflect the world we live in.
 But also I wanted to put a cast together that feels like a group of misfits.
 I didn't want the jocks.
 I want you to walk away at the end of the movie not thinking, 'This person is this ethnicity, that person is that nationality.'
 No. I want you to walk away thinking, 'That's a family.'
 You don't think about what they represent."